databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/_index.md

 ## Overwatch ERD
 ![OverwatchERD](/images/_index/Overwatch_Gold.png)
+For full fidelity image, right click and save the image.

 ## Overwatch Data Promotion Process
 Overwatch data is promoted from bronze - silver - gold - presentation to ensure data consistency and quality as the